miklevin/MikeLev.in/_posts/2023-05-03-timeline-of-bing-and-bard-features.md

 ## Google Bard is Announced (Faux Pas)

-The very next day, February 8, 2023, Google announced their own AI-powered search engine, Google Bard, at a news event at Google's California headquarters.
+The very next day, February 8, 2023, Google announced their own AI-powered chat bot, Google Bard, at a news event at Google's California headquarters.
 This event was marked by the inauspicious faux pas of Bard wrongly stating that the James Webb Space Telescope was the first telescope to photograph an exoplanet outside our solar system.